jajanet/food-finder-opencensus-gcp/README.md

 `bazel build :all`

 # To Run:
-FoodFinder Client
-`./bazel-bin/foodFinder`

 FoodSupplier Server

-`./bazel-bin/foodSupplier`
+`./bazel-bin/supplier`

 FoodVendor Server

-`./bazel-bin/foodVendor`
+`./bazel-bin/vendor`

+FoodFinder Client

+`./bazel-bin/finder`

 # Current Progress
 - Code implemented with the RPC standard (through gRPC), starter project spec baseline functionality, and a working bazel build

 # TODO
-- Add tracing with OpenCensus
-- Add synthetic deplays and other specified spec behavior
+- Add more tracing and metrics tracking
-- Deploy to GCP
-- Code cleanup with variables and file organization
+- Code cleanup with variables

+# Other
+Code based off of and has the same install prerequisites as https://github.com/census-instrumentation/opencensus-cpp/tree/master/examples/grpc